-The statement of financial position for the Company discloses a working capital deficiency of \$392,734,000 (2021: \$382,911,000).
+The statement of financial position for the Company discloses a working capital deficiency of \$392,789,000 (2022: \$392,734,000).
 The financial statements have been prepared on a going concern basis as the deficiency arises because of the following items being classified as Current Liabilities:

 - i.
-Disclosure of resident accommodation deposits and resident liabilities, for the Company amounting to \$429,956,000 (2021: \$420,884,000), as current liabilities on the basis they are repayable to residents when they leave the facility or unit, which can be at any time, (refer Note 4.3).
+Disclosure of resident accommodation deposits and resident liabilities, for the Company amounting to \$428,146,000 (2022: \$429,956,000), as current liabilities on the basis they are repayable to residents when they leave the facility or unit, which can be at any time, (refer Note 4.3).
 The Company does not expect the resident liabilities balance to reduce significantly on an annual basis as the liabilities relating to residents who depart the facility/unit are generally replaced by resident accommodation deposits/liabilities received from new residents.
 The resident liabilities are therefore considered to form a part of the long-term funding of the facility. - ii.
-Advances from Related Parties, of \$154,594,000 (2021: \$126,204,000) represent funds received as part of the Mercy central treasury function.
+Advances from Related Parties, of \$148,264,000 (2022: \$154,594,000) represent funds received as part of the Mercy central treasury function.
 These advances are shown as a current liability on the basis they are repayable as required by the other Mercy entities.
 The Company does not expect any significant reduction of these amounts on an annual basis. - iii.
-Borrowings from Catholic Development Fund (CDF) for the Company of \$25,546,000 (2021: \$28,539,000) are shown as a current liability on the basis that the CDF loan agreements contain a clause which allows the CDF at its discretion to alter the terms of the agreement and the repayment schedule so that the full loan balance could become repayable at the CDF's request.
-If the demand clause did not exist the borrowings classified as Current Liabilities would have been borrowings of \$2,993,000 (2021: \$2,821,000).
+Borrowings from Catholic Development Fund (CDF) for the Company of \$22,700,000 (2022: \$25,546,000) are shown as a current liability on the basis that the CDF loan agreements contain a clause which allows the CDF at its discretion to alter the terms of the agreement and the repayment schedule so that the full loan balance could become repayable at the CDF's request.
+If the demand clause did not exist the borrowings classified as Current Liabilities would have been borrowings of \$2,612,000 (2022: \$2,993,000).

-The Company also has COVID-19 grant claims of \$15,629,000 submitted with the Department of Health relating to costs incurred as at 30 June 2022, where the income has not been recognised.
+The Company also has COVID-19 grant claims of \$19,193,000 submitted with the Department of Health relating to costs incurred in the current and prior year, where the income has not been recognised.
 The company believes that its grant applications meet all the eligibility criteria based on the funding agreement requirements, and previous experience in submitting claims, and claims are expected to be received in full.